Dahlby21/BellaBeats/README.md

 **Both sets were merged along the user id and joined the 3/12/2016-4/11/2016 data with its 4/12/2016-5/12/2016 counterpart within Google Sheets.*

+Wanted to dive deeper into the daily activity data and separated the sedentary, lightly active, fairly active, very active, and calories columns into a new table to do further analysis.

+**New table "active_time" created with the intent of adding additional columns.**

+**Created column "ActiveTime" that sums all activity, exclusive of sedentary time, to show how much total time was spent moving.**

+**Created column "TotalWakingMin" that sums all of the activity of a user per day and will be the final component to make the last column.**

+**Final column "PercentActive" added to the active_time table.
+Divides ActiveTime by PercentActive to find the percent of time a user is active.**

 A small correction that I made was cleaning up the number format for columns that contained decimal integers.
 Rounding of these columns allowed for an easier time reading through the data and comparing numbers.

 **On all applicable columns, rounded the number format to the tenths place for readability and ease of use on Google Sheets.*